ishikota/PyPokerEngine/README.md

 ```

 ### Start the game with our AI
-Run below command will start poker game by reading game configuration from passed json file.
+Run below command will start the poker game!!
 ```
 PyPokerEngine/script/start_poker --config_path /Users/kota/dev/config.json
 ```
+Game is played by 3 AI players for 10 rounds. (because we defined in config.json)

-After finished the game, game result is output on standard output like below.
+After finished the game, game result will be output on console like below.
 ```json
 {
    "game_information":{